A tenant speaking with a repair man in her apartment

 The fee is typically collected by the technician that shows up to the property.
 Because payment is required on-site, some landlords try to pass this along to the tenant who will likely be home to greet the technician.

 Maintenance requests are a good thing!
 It’s never fun to put money into a broken appliance, air conditioner, or anything above a minor fix.
-But you never want your tenants to think they can’t report an issue to you.
-Most of the time, your tenants didn’t cause the issue anyway.
+But catching problems sooner than later can save your time and money down the road.
+Plus, you never want your tenants to think they can’t report an issue to you.
+(And most likely, your tenants didn’t cause the issue anyway!)

-Your tenants are your first line of defense since they will be at the property more than you will and if you penalize them for trying to get something fixed, they might take matters into their own hands or just stop communicating all together.
+View your tenants as your first line of defense since they will be at the property more than you.
+If you penalize them for reaching out to get something fixed, they might forgo reaching out in the future and simply take matters into their own hands to make repairs, or they may just stop communicating with you all together.

-When tenants stop reporting issues to you, small repairs like a slight leak could turn into something more major, like serious water damage.
-By enforcing a maintenance request fee, you just increase the chances that you’ll have to make a major fix later on since your tenants may not report it.
+When tenants stop reporting issues to you, small repairs like a slight leak could grow into something major, like serious water damage over time.
+By enforcing a maintenance request fee, you just increase the chances that you’ll have to make a major fix later on since your tenants may choose not to report it.

 It may seem like an easy way to increase your bottom line, but it’s unlikely you’ll make enough money from maintenance fees or deductibles to make any serious difference in profit.
 Though some landlords think there are legitimate reasons for a maintenance fee, it’s just a way to nickel and dime your tenant.
 The only thing these fees accomplish is preventing your tenant from effectively communicating with you.

 Put yourself in your tenants’ shoes.
-If you got charged every time you had a concern or simply wanted some potential issue looked at and you couldn’t avoid a fee, then why bother reporting any maintenance issues?
-Many people would simply avoid repairs and move out when the lease is up, forcing the landlord (you) to deal with major fallout while your unit sits vacant.
+If you got charged every time you had a concern or simply wanted some potential issue looked at and you couldn’t avoid a fee, then why would you bother reporting any maintenance issues?
+Some tenants would simply ignore repair needs and move out at the end of the lease never giving you a head's up, forcing the landlord (you) to deal with costly repairs while your unit sits vacant.

 Why should the tenant pay the landlord’s deductible for repairs that are caused by normal wear and tear?
 Instead, create an environment of trust and understanding, so that when a serious issue does arise, your tenants feel like they can rely on you.
-After all, your job is to make sure that person has a comfortable living environment.
-So, trust your tenants, and they’ll trust you back!
+After all, your job is to make sure your tenants have a safe and comfortable living environment.
+So, trust your tenants, and they’ll have your back!

 Jacob Margle